P0ulpy/cmake-vcpkg-template/README.md

 ## Compile your project

-Cmake will atomatically detect your compiler and generator
+Cmake will automatically detect your compiler and generator.
+Feel free to modifiy build scripts to match your needs.

 *Windows*
 ```sh